Get your personal plan match in 2 minutes

 - Comprehensive sharing.
 Includes prescriptions, mental health, telehealth, maternity, preventive care, emergency, and surgery.

-Sedera's coverage is similar to Zion's: prescriptions, mental health, telehealth, maternity, and preventive care are all shared.
+Sedera's sharing is similar to Zion's: prescriptions, mental health, telehealth, maternity, and preventive care are all shared.
 The main differences:

 - Any doctor.
 Sedera has no network restrictions, so you can see any provider.
 This means more flexibility but also potentially higher costs since there are no pre-negotiated rates.

-Sedera is a good option for secular members who want comprehensive coverage and flexible provider choice.
-However, for most people, Zion HealthShare offers better value with lower pricing, HSA compatibility, and no pre-existing waiting period.
+Sedera is a good option for secular members who want comprehensive sharing and flexible provider choice.
+However, for most people, Zion HealthShare offers better value with lower pricing, HSA compatibility, and day-1 sharing for BP/cholesterol/type-2 diabetes (other conditions phase in).
 Read our full Sedera review.

 CrowdHealth: Crowdfunding With No Faith Strings